morkro/atom-emoji-syntax/README.md

 <img src='https://cdn.rawgit.com/morkro/atom-emoji-syntax/master/resources/scss-preview.png'> | <img src='https://cdn.rawgit.com/morkro/atom-emoji-syntax/master/resources/php-preview.png'>

 ## Features :fire:

-- **Emoji-Syntax is on top of your syntax theme**; means you can still choose any theme you like
+- **Emoji-Syntax is on top of your syntax theme**; you can still choose any theme you like
 - Change existing keywords with *any* emoji you want
 - Define position and spacing of an emoji around the keyword
 - Disable entire languages or only specific keywords

 ### Planned

-- All languages

 Take a look into the [issues page](https://github.com/morkro/atom-emoji-syntax/labels/feature).

 ## Settings :wrench: